inixfo/pb-ws/backend/FIXES_SUMMARY.md

 **Status**: ✅ **READY FOR TESTING**

 All critical issues have been resolved.
 The e-commerce platform now has a complete order placement and payment processing system.

+## EMI Type Persistence Fix

+We fixed an issue where the EMI type (card_emi or cardless_emi) and bank information wasn't being properly stored and displayed throughout the checkout flow.
+The main changes were:

+1. Added `emi_type` and `emi_bank` fields to the `CartItem` and `OrderItem` models
+2. Updated the `CartItemSerializer` to include these new fields
+3. Updated the cart API views to handle these fields when adding/updating items
+4. Updated the `CartManager` on the frontend to store and pass these fields
+5. Added an EMI details card to the shopping cart to display the selected EMI options
+6. Added an EMI details section to the checkout page to show the selected EMI options
+7. Updated the payment service to pass the EMI type and bank to the payment gateway
+8. Updated the payment views to handle these parameters when initiating a payment

+This ensures that when a user selects card EMI on the product page, the correct EMI type is maintained throughout the checkout flow and displayed to the user.

+## Previous Fixes

+// ... existing content ...